becarpenter/animaIPJ/IPJautonomic.md

 childrens’ pedal cars guided from behind by an attentive parent, whereas ANIMA wants them to be like a self-driving taxi.

-Nevertheless, the long-term vision for ANIMA is broader than its published standards and short-term standardization goals.
+The long-term vision for ANIMA is broader than its current set of published standards and short-term standardization goals.
 Much like the near term focus for most cars is rapidly improving driver-assist systems, the autonomic networking infrastructure (ANI) as defined in the